Visitors to the Wellfield Botantic Gardens can enjoy the beautiful flora and get a great story during Story Walk.

 “It’s been really successful, the way that we’ve been able to measure that is that the books we order for the shop have sold out,” she said.

 She noted that the books have been re-ordered and that all three of the books from Story Walk, “Kite Day: A Bear and Mole Story” by Will Hillenbrand,”Shh!
-We Have a Plan” and “Best in Snow,” are all available at the Vistors Cottage.
+We Have a Plan” and author-signed copies of “Best in Snow,” are all available at the Vistors Cottage.

 “We’ve really enjoyed the collaboration with the library,” Cunningham said.
 “I feel like we’ve really taken it to the next level with the storyboards.”